Reliability and longevity.

 bike bits - mudguards

-Useful to stop the stones flicking up from your front wheel as you bomb on down the long dirt road.
+Useful for stopping the stones from flicking up off your front wheel as you bomb down the long dirt road.

 continues here